awsdocs/iam-user-guide/doc_source/access_controlling.md

 1. On the **Review policy** page, for the **Name**, type **LimitAllUserGroupManagement**\.
 For the **Description**, type **Allows all users Read\-only access to a specific group, and allows only specific users access to make changes to the group**\.
 Review the policy summary to make sure that you have granted the intended permissions\.
 Then choose **Create policy** to save your new policy\.

 1. Attach the policy to your group\.
-For more information, see [Attaching and Detaching IAM Policies](access_policies_manage-attach-detach.md)\.
+For more information, see [Adding and Removing IAM Policies](access_policies_manage-attach-detach.md)\.

 Alternatively, you can create the same policy using this example JSON policy document\.
-For more information, see [Create a Policy on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.
+For more information, see [Creating Policies on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 **Example Example policy that allows all users Read\-only access to a specific group, and allows only specific users access to make changes to the group**